cloudmesh-community/book/chapters/container/singularity/singularity.md

 file' so you can reproduce the resulting container configurations on demand.

-Let's say you want to create a container with Ubuntu, but you may want to create variations on the configurations without having to repeat a long list of commands manually.
+Let us say you want to create a container with Ubuntu, but you may want to create variations on the configurations without having to repeat a long list of commands manually.
 First, we need our definitions file.
 Given next is the contents of a definitions file which should suffice for our